vikrampawar/stories/pages/AtThePark.md

 Confused Takkarram said, 'Then why did you ...', before he could complete, the atmosphere was filled with the silvery laughter we are all familiar with now.

-The Sun as if taking its cue, dipped down enveloping the Dassamia park in semi-darkness.
+The Sun as if taking its cue, dipped down, enveloping the Dassamia park in semi-darkness.